Saran416/Diffusion-Models-for-Language-Modelling/README.md

-# Research Mini-Project: Autoregressive vs. Masked Diffusion Language Models
+# Research Mini-Project: Autoregressive vs. Diffusion Language Models

 This document records the theoretical study, implementation, and evaluation of non-autoregressive text generation techniques, conducted under the supervision of **Prof. Saketha Nath**.
 The primary objective was to compare a standard Autoregressive (AR) model against Diffusion Language Models to understand the trade-offs in inference speed, generation quality, control and diversity.